 Can an auditor issue an unmodified ISA 805 opinion when the complete financial statements received an adverse opinion?

-Only if the single statement or element is not included in the financial statements on which the adverse opinion was expressed.
-For example, if the adverse opinion was due to misstated inventory, the auditor may still issue an unmodified opinion on an accounts receivable schedule (if unaffected), but could not issue an unmodified opinion on a balance sheet that includes the misstated inventory.
+Only if the single statement or element isn't included in the financial statements on which the adverse opinion was expressed.
+For example, if the adverse opinion was due to misstated inventory, the auditor may still issue an unmodified opinion on an accounts receivable schedule (if unaffected), but couldn't issue an unmodified opinion on a balance sheet that includes the misstated inventory.

 What are common ISA 805 engagement types in European practice?